The Real Reason Why Prince William Will Never Be King Ahead Of Prince Charles

 Moreover, Prince Charles has been the first in line to the throne ever since he was four years old and he has been groomed all his life to be king.
 He’s also been preparing for the job for decades, working as a full-time royal and taking more responsibilities as his mother grows older.

-While William and Kate may be the more popular royals, it does not determine their place in the succession.
+While the Duke and Duchess of Cambridge may be the more popular royals, it does not determine their place in the succession.
 Who becomes the next ruling monarch is not a matter of popularity.
 The British monarchy has been passed on from generation to generation, with the rule of law guiding its every movement.

 [Featured Image by WPA Pool/Getty Images]